 Today is an easier day and you’ll be able to reflect on how far you’ve come.
 Back amongst the tropical forests, you’ll be amongst white-water rivers and the warm 20-degree heat again.
 See local coffee, banana, passion fruit plantations while intersecting Santa Teresa Valley.

 Arriving into the town of Aguas Calientes will be the first piece of civilisation you have seen since you left Cusco so long ago!
 You will spend the night in a hotel, and prepare for a nighttime trek to Machu Picchu!

 Starting early around 4.30am, you are equipped with torches as you head out on this 90-minute walk to the sun gate of Machu Picchu.

 When you arrive, the crowds will still be very small as the day-trippers have not yet arrived for their tours.
 You’ll have an amazing opportunity to watch the sunrise over the mountains that overlook the lost city of the Incas!
 After sunrise, take a detailed, guided tour of the ruins, and your guide will offer you the option to climb up the Huaynapicchu Mountain for a higher vantage view.

 The tour finishes early afternoon so you can depart and make your way back to Cusco by train or bus.
 That evening, your group will meet up for a celebratory meal, usually ending up in Mama Africa’s the place to be in Cusco!

-If like me, you're looking for something an alternative to what everyone else does, I can help you book this trip and design a trip of a lifetime for you – just get in touch with me.
+If like me, you're looking for something an alternative to what everyone else does, I can help you book this trip and design a trip of a lifetime for you – just get in touch.

 Small group tours like this Salkantay trek to Machu Picchu tour offer guaranteed departures for all treks.
 Having made this trek has made me really think about making other treks all over the world - so next stop are some of the best northern hemisphere treks or southern hemisphere treks!